jasonparrott/aggregateexposure/README.md

 mappers for your new product type.
 For example, `@ValuationMapperProducer(productType = ProductType.Swap)`
 1. Similarly, create a MetricsCalculator for your new ProductType, and an associated factory.
 This interface is `MetricsCalculatorFactory` and the annotation is `MetricsCalculatorProducer`.
 For example `@MetricsCalculatorProducer(productType = ProductType.Bond)`
+If you are using the ChainedCalculator, simply add your new one to a chain.
+1. (optional) Create a Publisher.
+If you do not want to use one of the standard publishers, create a new custom Publisher.
+This publisher is responsible for making the computed metrics available externally.

 Thats it.
 The framework will find the factories you created automatically based on your annotations, and use them when creating trade sets with your new product type.
 Your metrics calculator will be called by updates to the associated